bids-standard/bids-validator/CONTRIBUTING.md

    - Basic knowledge about coding is helpful and familiarity with JavaScript is a big bonus, but you can contribute to the BIDS validator also without specific knowledge of JavaScript
+  - Some knowledge about software testing (why we are doing it) would be nice

 2) Using the development version of BIDS validator
 --------------------------------------------------